General , Wills

 Was a Will Ever Found?

-A document surfaced at the headquarters of The Church of Jesus Christ of Latter-day Saints in Salt Lake City, purporting to be Hughes’ Will.
-It divided his estate into 16 equal shares, including one to the Church and one to a man named Melvin Dummar.
+The Church of Jesus Christ of Latter-day Saints headquarters in Salt Lake City received a document which claims to be Hughes’ last will and testament.
+The estate received 16 equal parts which included one share for the Church and another for Melvin Dummar.

 Dummar claimed he had picked up a disheveled man in the Nevada desert in December 1968 and driven him to Las Vegas.
 The man said he was Howard Hughes.
 Despite the compelling story, the court dismissed the document as a hoax.